asip/easel-legacy/README.md

   * Run `bundle exec rails db:create` to create a development database
   * Run `bundle exec rails db:migrate` to create database schema
   * Run `bundle exec rails db:seed` to sample records
-  * Run `bin/rails assets:precompile` to bundle the included javascript modules
+  * Run `pnpm build:font` to copy icon font from NPM packages
   * Run `bin/dev` to spin up the Rails dev server
   * Hit [localhost](http://localhost/) and you should be ready to go!